OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Chat.md

 In case you receive a message while being offline, the message will be stored.
 The next time you log on, it will appear as small blinking letter next to the chat icon.

 ## Manage group list contacts
 Contacts can be added or removed via the OpenOlat groups.
 Provided that you are the coach of a group you can invite or disinvite coaches or participants to your group.
 These persons will then appear on your group list of the OpenOlat chat if the group members display setting is properly configured.
-Group coaches are displayed in the contact list in bold face.How the members display settings can be modified is described in the [group administration](../groups/Group_Administration.md).
+Group coaches are displayed in the contact list in bold font.

+How the members display settings can be modified is described in the [group administration](../groups/Group_Administration.md).

 ## Join a group/course chat
 Links to chat rooms are found at different places in OpenOlat (e.g. group/course).
 Click on the link _Start chat_.
 A new window will be opened and you can start your group/course chat.
 If a chat history is available you can display it to learn what the discussion is about and what has already been said.
 Messages to a chat room are sent to all persons in that room.
 A list of all participants will be displayed next to your chat window.
 If you want to participate anonymously you can select a nick name.
 Chat participants will then not see your real identity.
 This option must be enabled by the system amdinistrator.
 It might not be available on your system.
 If you want to exit the chat room, just close that window.